 - You’re completely depleted and have nothing left to give

-Devaluation
+STAGE 3: Devaluation

-You see, when the narcissist killed off their True Self many years ago, they also cut off the traits that make someone authentically human, such as kindness, compassion and empathy.
+You see when the narcissist killed off their True Self many years ago, they also cut off the traits that make someone authentically human, such as kindness, compassion and empathy.

 As hard as it is to grasp, the narcissist does not actually care about you at all.
-You are merely there to serve them and feed them narcissistic supply.
+You are merely there to serve them and feed them with narcissistic supply.
 That is it.

 However, our mind struggles to comprehend or see the narcissist as they truly are because their manipulations are so heavy and well-played, especially during the love bombing phase.